rsanheim/dotfiles/README.md

 I tend to setup new machines or pave + reinstall on new Macs frequently, so these here dotfiles will get frequent housekeeping.

+## Homebrew bundle

+[homebrew-bundle](https://github.com/Homebrew/homebrew-bundle) is great.
+It makes installing all the things a breeze.

+https://gist.github.com/ChristopherA/a579274536aab36ea9966f301ff14f3f has some handy tipstips

 ## bootstrap

 Requires homebrew.
 You can install homebrew via: